-Highlights of Xinjiang include the Tian Shan mountain pastures outside Ürümqi, where you can hike in rare solitude and stay beside Heaven Lake with Kazakhs in their yurts; but it is the old Silk Road that will attract most travellers.
-The most fascinating of the Silk Road oasis cities are Turpan and Kashgar.
-It is possible to follow not only the Northern Silk Road from Turpan to Kashgar via Aksu and Kuqa, but also the almost forgotten southern route via Khotan.
-The routes were established over two thousand years ago, but traffic reached its height during the Tang dynasty, when China’s most famous Buddhist pilgrim, Xuanzang, used them on his seventeen-year voyage to India.
-There’s still the possibility of continuing the Silk Road journey out beyond the borders of China itself – not only over the relatively well-established Karakoram Highway into Pakistan, but now also over the less well-known routes into Kazakhstan and Kyrgyzstan.
+Regional highlights include the mountain pastures outside Ürümqi, where you can hike in rare solitude and stay beside Heaven Lake with Kazakhs in their yurts; but it is the old Silk Road that will attract most travellers, predominantly the oasis towns of Turpan and Kashgar.
+It is possible to follow either the Northern Silk Road from Turpan to Kashgar via Kuqa, or the virtually forgotten southern route via Khotan.
+There’s also the possibility of continuing the Silk Road journey out beyond the borders of China itself, via the relatively well-established Karakoram Highway into Pakistan, or over less well-known routes into Kazakhstan or Kyrgyzstan.

-Since 1949, the Chinese government has made strenuous attempts to stabilize the region by settling Han Chinese from the east, into Ürümqi in particular.
-The Uyghur population of Xinjiang slipped from ninety percent of the total in 1949 to below fifty percent in the 1980s, and is still on the way down, in spite of the minorities’ exemption from the One Child Policy.
-Today, however, the Chinese government remains nervous about Xinjiang, especially given the enormous economic potential of the area, in terms of coal and now gold mining, oil exploration and tourism, plus its strategic value as a nuclear test site.
+Since 1949, the Chinese government has made strenuous attempts to stabilize the region by settling Han Chinese from the east.
+The Uyghur proportion of Xinjiang’s population slipped from ninety percent in 1949 to below fifty percent in the 1980s, and is still on the way down, despite the minorities’ exemption from the One Child Policy.